botaul/botmaster/README.md

 - Github_token; a token to access your github.
 Get it from [here](https://github.com/settings/tokens) and set allow for editing repository.
 - Github_repo; a repo that will be simple database.
 - First_keyword; keyword for video, photo, and GIF.
-- Sub1_keyword; when tweet url exists, it will attach media from tweet url.
-A.k.a. upload more than one media.
 - Second_keyword; keyword to make quote. (deactivated)
 - Sub2_keyword; when menfess contains Second keyword and Sub2 keyword, the sender username will be added to quote. (deactivated)
 - Third_keyword; when DMs contains this keyword, the DMs will be sent to admin id. (deactivated)